 A plot was hatched by Protestants to kidnap Mary's young husband, to remove him from the influence of the de Guises.
 The de Guises got wind of this, and moved their court from stately Blois to the more heavily defended chateau of Amboise.
 In early March, 1560, less than a year after Francois took the throne, the plotters were surprised in woods around Amboise.
 What followed was pre-meditated horror.
 Over a thousand men were hung from the walls of the chateau and, when space around the chateau ran out, they were hung from trees in the village below.
 The executions took several days.
 The effect of this sight and smell on the young Queen Mary can be imagined.

 It no doubt also had a spurring effect in Scotland, where the pro-English party led by Protestants like John Knox had finally prevailed.
 They forced a reforming Parliament which met in July of 1560 and concluded, on 24 August, with the banning of the celebration of Mass and the promotion of a Presbyterian form of worship.

 Francois died in December 1560 of an ear abcess, his short reign unfulfilled with an heir.
-Catherine de Medici's second son Charles then became king, and the de Guise influence in France collapsed.
+Catherine de Medici's second son Charles then became king, and she did everything in her considerable power to advance his cause.
+The de Guise influence in France collapsed.
 Mary was no longer wanted.
 Thus the scene was set for the unhappy return in August 1561 of the Catholic Mary Queen of Scots to her newly Protestant native land.